Rohesen/Business_Insight_360_Report/README.md

 ## 🗺️ Data Modeling

-Data modeling is the foundation of any Power BI report.
+-Data modeling is the foundation of any Power BI report.
 A well-structured data model ensures that all visuals perform efficiently and accurately.
 Poor data modeling can significantly degrade report performance, making it critical to follow best practices.

-In this project, we adhered to the **Snowflake Data Modeling** method, which organizes the data in a way that supports complex queries and provides a scalable model for future reporting needs.
+-In this project, we adhered to the **Snowflake Data Modeling** method, which organizes the data in a way that supports complex queries and provides a scalable model for future reporting needs.

-For more insights on data modeling best practices, you can refer to this [blog](#).
+-For more insights on data modeling best practices, you can refer to this [blog](https://addendanalytics.com/blog/data-modelling-best-practices).